 The transition to the rigorous D.V.M.
 Program can be particularly challenging for some students.
-The Veterinary Themed Residential Community in Aggie Village offers first-year students enhanced support through targeted resources that focus on academic success and well-being.
+The Veterinary Themed Residential Community in Aggie Village provides an opportunity to live with other first-year veterinary students in university housing.
+The program also offers enhanced support through targeted resources that focus on academic success and well-being.

 - Monthly workshops on topics like health and wellness, university resources, personal finance, and career development